esesmuedgars/IdeaKit/README.md

 View controller propagates it's lifecycle methods to child view controllers, core rule [Bryan Irace](https://twitter.com/irace) used to write an [article](https://irace.me/lifecycle-behaviors) about reusable view controller’s lifecycle behaviors.

 We build applications of all shapes and sizes, but a common element is that they communicate with servers.
 Today, a handful of applications operate without some sort of internet connectivity.
 During rainy days, developers end up reusing web APIs which leads to oversaturated responses, not only does this impact performance, it could potentially be a security threat.
-In his [article](https://swiftwithmajid.com/2021/02/24/graphql-in-swift/) [Majid Jabrayilov](https://twitter.com/mecid) walk us through benefits and practice of GraphQL.
+In his [article](https://swiftwithmajid.com/2021/02/24/graphql-in-swift/) [Majid Jabrayilov](https://twitter.com/mecid) walks us through benefits and practice of GraphQL.

 With the release of SwiftUI, Apple’s declarative UI framework, one feature that stood out when looking at the sample code was the `some` keyword.
 This keyword enables functions, subscripts, and computed properties to declare opaque return types.
 Read an [article](https://learnappmaking.com/some-swift-opaque-types-how-to) where [Reinder de Vries](https://twitter.com/reinder42) explains how to get rid of unpleasant compile-time error "Protocol '...' can only be used as a generic constraint because it has Self or associated type requirements".